north alabama regional science and engineering logo.

 Last year, over 90 students participated, and over 63% of the presenters won an award or advanced to the state fair.
 The grand prize for the senior division (9th – 12th grades) is a trip to the International Science and Engineering Fair (ISEF).
 This fair brings together hundreds of science fair winners from all over the world to compete against each other.

-The opportunities that NARSEF and their corporate donors have provided have helped to shape the future of hundreds of local students in addition to helping support and build STEM education programs throughout the North Alabama Region.
+The opportunities that NARSEF and its donors have provided have helped to shape the future of hundreds of local students in addition to helping support and build STEM education programs throughout the North Alabama Region.

 Teacher Registration